 Assistant Secretary for Policy – Vacant

-Acting Assistant Secretary for Policy – Jonathan Berry
+Principal Deputy Assistant Secretary for Policy – Jonathan Berry

 Berry previously served in the Office of Legal Policy at the U.S. Department of Justice.
 At DOJ, in addition to judicial nominations, Berry assisted with the work of the DOJ Regulatory Reform Task Force, including in the development of department-wide policies to harmonize DOJ's regulatory work with the rule of law.
 Prior to his service in the Federal government, Berry worked as a regulatory and appellate litigator at Morgan, Lewis & Bockius LLP and Jones Day.
 Berry also served as a law clerk to Judge Jerry Smith of the U.S. Court of Appeals for the Fifth Circuit and to Associate Justice Samuel A. Alito, Jr. of the Supreme Court of the United States.